Introduction

 .

-The only parameter the user always has to specify is the spectrometer frequency in MHz, so the most simple and often already sufficient instantiation of this datatype may look as follows:
+The only parameter the user always has to specify is the magnetic field strength in Tesla, so the most simple and often already sufficient instantiation of this data type may look as follows:

 from hqs_nmr.datatypes import NMRCalculationParameters

-Another important option the user can set is the homoisotope
+Another important option the user can set is the reference_isotope

 , which is the Isotope specified as Isotope(mass, symbol)